-Priced at just $10/roll, Leukotape is much less expensive and more effective than other blister prevention tape products like moleskin or duct tape.
-It’s also very different from Kinesotape products like KT Tape or Rocktape, because it’s non-elastic and has no stretch to it.
+Priced under $12/roll, Leukotape P is much less expensive and more effective than other blister prevention tape products like moleskin or duct tape.
+It’s also very different from Kinesotape products like KT Tape or Rocktape because it’s non-elastic and has no stretch to it.
 Leukotape’s non-stretch quality makes it ideal for joint immobilization and it’s used widely for patellofemoral taping and therapeutic shoulder realignment.

 How to Use

-It’s awkward to carry a bulky roll of Leukotape, so most people carry strips of it stuck to release paper, the shiny paper that adhesive mailing labels come on.
-To make your own, run a few lengths of Leukotape across the paper.
+It’s awkward to carry a bulky roll of Leukotape P, so most people carry strips of it stuck to release paper, the shiny paper that adhesive mailing labels come on.
+To make your own, run a few lengths of Leukotape P across the paper.
 Then cut it into strips and carry them in a sandwich bag.
 They’ll remain sticky in that form for 1 year.

-If you always develop blisters in the same place when running or hiking, pre-tape your feet with Leukotape.
-Trim a strip with scissors by rounding the edges at the corners.
+If you always develop blisters in the same place when running or hiking, pre-tape your feet with Leukotape P. Trim a strip with scissors by rounding the edges at the corners.
 This reduces the chance of catching a corner and bunching the tape or peeling it off on clothing.